jonbnewman/use-prompt/examples/render-control.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 As shown here, this prompt will animate smoothly in and out.
-This is possible because the component remains on the page after the user clicks `Ok`, this allows us to alter the props passed to the `div` and make it fade-out.
+This is possible because the component remains on the page after the user clicks `Ok`, this allows us to alter the props passed to the `div` and make it fade in and out using a class applied to its container and a small amount of CSS.